KimberlyCrawford/UFOs/README.md

 The handleClick() function was replaced in the app.js file with a new function that saved the element, value, and id of the filter that was changed above.
 A new function was created to loop through the dataset and keep only the results that match the search criteria.
 The webpage was updated with the search criteria.

-### Deliverable 2
+### Deliverable 2 - Written Analysis

-For your written analysis, be sure to use complete and coherent sentences.
-Your written analysis should contain three sections, which cover the following:
+The following written analysis contains the results and summary of the project:

 ## Results:

-Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
-Use images of your webpage during the filtering process to support your explanation.
+The process of using the search criteria to filter the data on the Webpage includes the following:

+1)

+2)

+3)

 ## Summary:

-In a summary statement, describe one drawback of this new design and two recommendations for further development.
+Although the Webpage design met the project requirements, one drawback of the new design was?

+Two recommendations for further development include:

+1)

+2)